How is SEO Changing in 2026?

 SEO, GEO, AEO, Whatever

-I hope this article provided you with some inspiration for your own SEO strategies, and perhaps a look at what the industry is going to be focused on in 2026.
+I hope this article provided you with some inspiration for your own SEO strategies, and a look at what the industry is going to be focused on in 2026.

 One thing that is coming up often is people trying to name this new era of search, and I’ve used a few of these acronyms in the article.